JonathanKlimp/JonathanKlimp/README.md

 - 👋 Hi, I’m @JonathanKlimp
-- 📫 How to reach me jonathanklimp@hotmail.com / klimp92@gmail.com
+- 📫 How to reach me klimp92@gmail.com / jonathanklimp@hotmail.com

 My name is Jonathan Klimp.
-Currently I am nearly done with the bachelor Bio-informatics at the Hanze University of Applied Sciences.
+Currently I a bachelor Bio-informatics.
+I completed this bachelor at the Hanze University of Applied Sciences.
 I am a realistic loyal guy who likes programming and learn new things.
-I completed the minor Application Design.
-There I am learned to build better applications which is something I like doing.
-The programming languages I know are: Java, javascript, Pyhon, and R.
+I completed the minor Application Design, there I am learned to build better applications with java spring-boot.
+The programming languages/frameworks I know are: Java, javascript, Pyhon, HTML, CSS, Angular, VUEjs, graphQL, java spring and R.
-I have the most recent experience in Java, I have used this language for my minor, Internship (together with javascript and VUE.js), and graduation project (together with R and Shell)
+I have the most recent experience in Java, I have used this language for my minor, Internship (together with javascript and VUE.js), graduation project (together with R and Shell), and during the Traineeship Java developer at DUO.

 Interesting projects I worked on:
+- Traineeship project: A spring project with angular frondend and spring backend with a connection to a mysql database.
+Is a website where you can compare prices of food products of the most popular supermarkets in the Netherlands.
+[Boodschappenvergelijker](https://github.com/JonathanKlimp/boodschappen_vergelijker)

 - Graduation project: reseaching and implementing non-coding functionality into [VIP](https://github.com/molgenis/vip) Researching and implementing non-coding functionality into VIP